The Nash Subdivision

 As the years advanced, the Nash sub was eventually cut in half when the Corps of Engineers build a large reservoir lake.
 Like many branch lines, it struggled along but really couldn't produce the needed traffic to justify its existence and in the 1960s the line was abandoned.

-Thanks to Doug Sanders for contributing information about this route.
+Thanks to Doug Sanders for contributing information.